m-ghalib/asc606-mod-diff/README.md

 # ASC 606 Mod-Diff Visualizer

 A controller-facing workpaper for ASC 606 contract amendments in usage-based SaaS.
 Contract-to-cash platforms ship the engine: ingestion, metering, billing, recognition, ERP sync.
 The gap is the artifact a controller hands to an external auditor at month-end.
 The diff that ties changed contract language to the 606 treatment, the period revenue movement, the materiality flag, and the supporting source.
 This demo builds that artifact and constrains the LLM to a single job: narrate one amendment as a controller would, given pre-computed structured facts.
 Treatment classification, dollar deltas, and materiality are deterministic and authored upstream.
-The model does not compute, does not classify, does not retrieve.
 Schema-constrained JSON output, treatment lock-in directive, citation whitelist, and append-only memo history form a four-layer defense against the failure modes that make generic 606 memos unusable in a PBC bundle.

-## Customer Insight: The Workpaper Gap
+## Workpaper Gap

 Controller persona: month-end close at a Series B/C usage-based SaaS company.
 Snowflake-style contracts (annual commit + usage overage).
 The commit is fixed consideration; overage is variable consideration subject to constraint.
 Any mid-term change forces reallocation across both.

-Contract-to-cash platforms (Tabs, Maxio, Zuora, RightRev, NetSuite) own ingestion, metering, billing, recognition, and ERP sync.
+Contract-to-cash platforms (Tabs, Maxio, Zuora, RightRev, NetSuite) ship the engine.
 None ship the amendment workpaper: the diff that proves to an external auditor which 606 path was taken, which periods moved, and why.

-This demo seeds one Acme Corp contract on the commit-plus-consumption pattern with four Q1 2026 amendments.
-Each forces a different ASC 606 treatment:
+Acme Corp seed on the commit-plus-consumption pattern.
+Four Q1 2026 amendments cover four distinct ASC 606 treatments:

 | Amendment | Treatment | Pattern | Materiality |
 |---|---|---|---|